It is an indication that the baby is not well in the womb; it is a rare complication of childbirth.

 The source of what is causing the distress must first be diagnosed.

-During pregnancy, a fetal monitor can be used to monitor the baby’s heart rate.
+A fetal monitor can be used to monitor the baby’s heart rate during pregnancy.

-When doctors detect signs of fetal distress, they can monitor the baby and decide how to proceed in the safest way.
+When doctors detect signs of fetal distress, they can monitor the baby and decide how to proceed most safely.

 Once the baby experiences signs of fetal distress on monitoring, the main goal is to return the baby to an oxygen-rich state as soon as possible to avoid the risk of any injury.